+186 Brown, 2012, p.
+11.

 187 Cook, 2010, p.
 2.

 188 Dumas, 2010-2011, pp. 113-114.

-millimeters annually in the years to come.
-190 At present, mountain glaciers are melting in the Tibetan Plateau, Himalayas, Andes, the Alps and the Rocky Mountain.
-191 Available cropland is threatened as low-lying coastal areas are flooded due to rising sea levels.
-192 It is predicted that flooding of coastal areas will increase tenfold by 2080 and will affect 100 million people annually.
-193 A rise in sea levels by only three feet would be enough to submerge a significant part of the Mekong Deltas which produces half of Viet Nam's rice.
-194 Loss of land due to rising sea levels will severely compromise a nation's ability to produce its own food.
-195 In addition, saltwater intrusion due to rising sea levels has cost the inhabitants of the Carteret Islands of Papua New Guinea their staple food crop.
-Inhabitants of these islands are forced to abandon their traditional lands and livelihoods in order to migrate to new territories, putting their food security at risk.
-196 It is expected that these islands will be completely underwater by 2015.
-197 Melting glaciers will also decrease the availability of fresh water.
-198 Mountain glaciers play a crucial role in sustaining river flow during the dry seasons and thereby providing essential irrigation for crops.
-199 If these rivers dry up it will have a major impact on the food security of millions of people.
-For example, in China the Yangtze River, which is fed by glaciers on the Tibetan Plateau, irrigates rice fields which are the source of food and income for 586 million people.200
+Global warming has already had and will continue to have a number of repercussions.
+Firstly, the rise in temperature causes polar glaciers to melt, which in turn causes sea levels to rise189.
+It is estimated that sea levels will rise between two to nine millimeters annually in the years to come190.
+At present, mountain glaciers are melting in the Tibetan Plateau, Himalayas, Andes, the Alps and the Rocky Mountains191.
+Cropland is threatened as low-lving coastal areas are flooded due to rising sea levels192.
+It is predicted that flooding of coastal areas will increase tenfold by 2080 and will affect 100 million people annually193.
+A rise in sea levels by only three feet would be enough to submerge a significant part of the Mekong Deltas which produces half of Viet Nam's rice194.
+Loss of land due to rising sea levels will severely compromise a nation's ability to produce its own food195.
+In addition, saltwater intrusion due to rising sea levels has cost the inhabitants of the Carteret Islands of Papua New Guinea their staple food crop, taro.
+Inhabitants of these islands are forced to abandon their traditional lands and livelihoods in order to migrate to new territories, putting their food security at risk196.
+It is expected that these islands will be completely underwater by 2015197.

+Melting glaciers will also decrease the availability of fresh water198.
+Mountain glaciers play a crucial role in sustaining river flow during the dry seasons, thereby providing essential irrigation for crops199.
+If these rivers dry up it will have a major impact on the food security of millions of people.
+For example, in China the Yangtze River, which is fed by glaciers on the Tibetan Plateau, irrigates rice fields which are the source of food and income for 586 million people200.

-Climate change will also alter weather patterns which will lead to an increase in the occurrence of hurricanes, storms and cyclones.201 Climate change leads to changes in temperatures and rainfall patterns and increases the frequency and severity of droughts and
+Climate change will also alter weather patterns which will lead to an increase in the occurrence of hurricanes, storms and cyclones201.